vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Global Properties

-Global properties contains every JVM options and system properties used by all of your simulations by default.
+Global properties contains every JVM option and the system properties used by all of your simulations by default.
 Editing those properties will be propagated to all the simulations.
+You can access it by clicking on the top right corner of the page.

 If you don't want to use the default properties, check `Use custom global properties` and enter your own.